-of many of our birds of prey," said Will.
-The covered in chemicals.
-The birds of prey ate them, Didn't always kill them, but it made their egg shells
+"You know, it was pesticides that got rid of many of our birds of prey," said Will.
+The smaller birds and other prey ate corn covered in chemicals.
+The birds of prey ate them, and the poisons built up in their bodies.
+Didn't always kill them, but it made their egg shells thin.
+They couldn't raise chicks."